Kaholo/kaholo-plugin-execute-pipeline/README.md

 The only method of this plugin is method "Execute Pipeline".
 It takes the following parameters.
 * Token - the JWT token provided with the Kaholo service account that has Access to trigger other pipelines.
 The token is stored in the Kaholo vault so it never appears in the UI, logs, or error messages.
 * Pipeline - the other Kaholo pipeline you wish to trigger with the Action
+* Configuration Name - the configuration name with which to run the other Pipeline
-* Configuration - the configuration with which to run the other Pipeline
+* Configuration Object - the custom configuration object in JSON with which to run the other Pipeline
 * Trigger Reason - a text annotation that appears as the triggering reason in the execution that is triggered.
 For example "Triggered by pipeline service bus integration test".
 * Execution Inputs - these are key=value pairs that are passed to the pipeline being triggered.
 For this to work, inputs must be configured on the "Inputs" page of the target pipeline.
 Parameters of that pipeline can then use the inputs by enabling Code and accessing object `kaholo.execution.inputs.<InputId>`, where `<InputId>` is the ID of the input configured for that pipeline.
 These are entered in the parameter one pair per line, for example: